Mathematics of bookmaking: Example

-By adding the percentages together a total 'book' of 100% is achieved (representing a fair book).
-The bookmaker, in his wish to avail himself of a profit, will invariably reduce these odds.
+By adding the percentages together a total "book" of 100% is achieved (representing a fair book).
+The bookmaker will reduce these odds to ensure a profit.
 Consider the simplest model of reducing, which uses a proportional decreasing of odds.
 For the above example, the following odds are in the same proportion with regard to their implied probabilities (3:2:1):